fachat/via-sr-bugtest/README.md

-# via-sr-bugtest
+# VIA SR test cases

+Two main types of tesc cases:

-These files implement test cases where you connect either two Commodore PET or two Commodore VIC-20 using userport connection.
+* userport: connect two PET or two VIC-20 via userport and test the shift register comunication

-Then run "m?rcv" on the receiver side, and then m?send on the sender side.

-The sender will send 64k of data over the serial shift register of the VIA and the receiver will receive it and at the end print out statistics of data received and errors detected.

-## PET

-The PET files are mpsnd[tp] and mprcv.

-Load them using DLOAD or LOAD, and you start them with SYS4096

-There are two sender programs. "mpsndt" uses VIA T2 as clock source.
-"mpsndp" uses Phi2 instead as shift register clock source (but is unreliable and should not be used)

-## VIC-20

-The VIC-20 files are mvsnd and mvrcv.

-Load them using LOAD"mvsnd",8,1 and you start them with SYS4111
+* fiec: Fast-IEC interface using a VIA on $e850 in my PET clone, connected to a 1571 disk drive